Eurydia/notes-on-clean-programming-language/content/Cleanpedia/_content/Primitive Types/Integer Type.md

 ## Integer Literals

-There are three constructors for integer literals.
-Namely, an integer literal can be constructed from decimal notation, octal notation, and hexadecimal notation.
+An integer literal can be constructed with decimal notation, octal notation, and hexadecimal notation.

 Integer literals constructed with decimal notation may be written as follows.